 Ellie has lived and worked in nine states but is a Missouri native.
 She is excited to be back home and working to help promote and protect medical research.
 When not advocating to protect medical advances to improve the health of Missourians she can usually be found riding her bike, making soup, or under a pile of kittens.

 Dena Ladd, Executive Director – DLadd@MissouriCures.org

 With more than twenty years of experience in public policy and community affairs, Dena Ladd has been involved in issues that have both local and national impact.
 For many years, she was the principal of Ladd Consulting that specialized in Governmental Relations.
-Her clients included the Missouri Leadership Council, a PAC in which she acted as the State Director.
+Her clients included the Missouri Leadership Council, a PAC which she led as the State Director.
 In 2006, she worked on the Stem Cell Research and Cures Initiative campaign.
 Dena worked with volunteers across the state and secured medical and patient advocacy group endorsements.
 In May of 2010, she was named the Executive Director of Missouri Cures whose mission is to promote and protect all medical research in the state of Missouri.
-Her job includes cultivating and maintaining relationships with key policy makers, business leaders and opinion leaders in the medical research field on the state and national level.
-In her role as executive director she developed and implemented the Women in Science & Entrepreneurship conference which is now held annually in five cities in the state.
-In 2016 she over saw a campaign bringing together consultants, patient advocacy groups, volunteers and business leaders to defeat a ballot initiative that contained language that could potentially harm medical research in Missouri.
+Her job includes cultivating and maintaining relationships with key policymakers, business leaders and opinion leaders in the medical research field on the state and national level.
+In her role as Executive Director, she developed and implemented the Women in Science & Entrepreneurship conference which is now held annually in five cities in the state.
+In 2016 she oversaw a campaign bringing together consultants, patient advocacy groups, volunteers and business leaders to defeat a ballot initiative that contained language that could potentially harm medical research in Missouri.